StringDex Lacrosse Stringing Guide

 Stringing a lacrosse goalie stick can be a frustrating task for both new and skilled stringers; although, with this simple formula, you will be stringing pearls in no time for every lacrosse goalie you know.
 If you’re a long time stringer, and not a goalie, you most likely have strung a goalie head before and found out how to do so on the fly, or you found it impossible to string a decent channel and pocket like what you see in photos below.
 If it’s the second option, then your pocket looks like a sack of potatoes, and you’ve probably got a goalie top string issue.

 Lacrosse Stick Rules

 Yes, there are lacrosse stringing rules.
 Yes, if you break them you may get a penalty.
 No, not knowing the rules can’t be an excuse.
 So focus up and learn which rules apply to you.
 The rules are different for high school and college lacrosse, so be sure to understand the rules that are meant for you.

-Lacrosse meshes, just like the lacrosse pocket styles, can completely change your lacrosse stick.
-The mesh is the connection to the ball, and arguably one of the most important parts of the lacrosse stick.
-Each different lacrosse mesh has a unique construction, and deciding on what works best for you shouldn’t be a random choice.
+Lacrosse mesh is the connection to the ball, and arguably one of the most important parts of the lacrosse stick.
+Deciding on what works best for you shouldn’t be a random choice.
 Learn the benefits of the different kinds of lacrosse mesh with Stringers Society so you can have the best pocket possible.